orbulant/crypto-com-example/README.md

 8. Implement more manual PostgreSQL queries for more raw performance instead of relying on Rails' built in ORM querying.

+9. Improve Tests by utilising an testing library like RSpec/Factory Girl/FactoryBot, and rewriting them to be more reusable.

+10. Using `faker` or some fake data generation tool to test trivial pieces of data like for e-mails and names.

 ### How long i spend on the test

 - Start Time: 21st April 2025 (Monday) 6.45PM